tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 ### 8.1 Introduction to Validation (non-normative)

 A set of "Test Validation Data" accompanies the BDQ Test descriptors.
-These data are intended for implementers to use to evaluate whether or not their Test `Implementations` produce the expected `Response` values for a set of cases for each Test.
-Each Test `Specification` could be graphed as a flow chart with several paths, the Test Validation Data are intended to cover each node and each path within each Test `Specification` with at least a single case.
+These data are intended for implementers to use to evaluate whether or not their Test implementations produce the expected `Response` values for a set of cases for each Test.
+Each Test specification could be graphed as a flow chart with several paths, the Test Validation Data are intended to cover each node and each path within each Test specification with at least a single case.
 These data are, however, not exhaustive unit Tests covering large numbers of edge cases, but rather a minimal set of Tests for expected behaviors.

 The Test Validation Data are organized as two flat CSV files.
 Each row in each file is intended for the single `Validation` of a single Test.
 The file has columns identifying the Test, the input data, the expected `Response.status`, `Response.result`, an example `Response.comment`, `Parameter` values (if any), and a set of [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021).
 Most of the terms for a given Test are `bdq:Empty`.